-- 4.12.1 All accidents and near misses/dangerous occurrences should be reported to the management regardless of the incident size and its severity.
+- 6.13.1 All accidents and near misses/dangerous occurrences should be reported to the management regardless of the incident size and its severity.
 The method for reporting of accidents should be well understood by all personnel.
-This in turn will improve the safety culture practised through the Operator. - 4.12.2 MASS operating under this Code should report any accidents to the RO and the Operator should therefore have a procedure in place to achieve this requirement. - 4.12.3 The accident reporting system should be well documented, with all records retained as per Operator policy for the retention of records. - 4.12.4 The system should include procedures ensuring that accidents and hazardous situations are reported to the Operator.
+This in turn will improve the safety culture practised through the Operator.
+More detail about these requirements is at chapter 16. - 6.13.2 MASS operating under this Code should report any accidents to the RO and the Operator should therefore have a procedure in place to achieve this requirement. - 6.13.3 The accident reporting system should be well documented, with all records retained as per Operator policy for the retention of records. - 6.13.4 The system should include procedures ensuring that accidents and hazardous situations are reported to the Operator.
 After initial actions are completed to safeguard individuals or equipment, an investigation should be conducted.
-The incident results are to be analysed and recorded, with the appropriate measures subsequently implemented to improve safety and pollution prevention. - 4.12.5 This procedure should also include any identified non-conformities to the standards followed after audit or through general observation.

-4.12.6 The Operator should establish procedures for the implementation of corrective action, including measures intended to prevent recurrence.
+The incident results are to be analysed and recorded, with the appropriate measures subsequently implemented to improve safety and pollution prevention. - 6.13.5 This procedure should also include any identified non-conformities to the standards followed after audit or through general observation. - 6.13.6 The Operator should establish procedures for the implementation of corrective action, including measures intended to prevent recurrence.

-4.13 PROCEDURES FOR RESPONDING TO EMERGENCY SITUATIONS
+.14 PROCEDURES FOR RESPONDING TO EMERGENCY SITUATIONS

-- 4.13.1 The risk assessment and hazard identification system process should identify potential emergency MASS situations.
+- 6.14.1 The risk assessment and hazard identification system process should identify potential emergency MASS situations.
 Safe systems of work and procedures should then be developed to respond to them.
-An Emergency Situation should be considered to have occurred when a signal has not been received by the MASS for a critical time period.
+An Emergency Situation should be considered to have occurred when a signal has not been received from or by the MASS for a critical time period.
 This critical time period will be related to, but not dependent upon, the MASS last confirmed location, its risk level and cargo.
-The appropriate authorities should be informed as soon as it is recognised by the Master and operators that the Emergency Situation exists. - 4.13.2 Procedures for responding to emergency situations should be clearly established.
-These may include but are not limited to: - Loss of Control of MASS for a critical time period; - Fire: - Collision; - Grounding; - Flood: - Violent act; - Main propulsion or steering failure; - Man overboard (if vessel manned); - Abandon MASS procedure (if vessel manned). - 4.13.3 Checklists/Aide Memoires may be useful in this regard onboard the MASS and at control stations. - 4.13.4 The roles and responsibilities of all personnel in an emergency situation should be defined and recorded. - 4.13.5 The safety management system should provide for measures ensuring that the Operator's organization can respond at any time to hazards, accidents and emergency situations involving its MASS.
-This is particularly important during unmanned periods of operation. - 4.13.6 It is essential that there is the ability to communicate with the emergency services via the MASS or RCC. - 4.13.7 Preparation for emergency situations requires careful consideration and planning.
+The appropriate authorities should be informed as soon as it is recognised by the Master and operators that the Emergency Situation exists. - 6.14.2 Procedures for responding to emergency situations should be clearly established.
+These may include but are not limited to:

+- Loss of Control of MASS for a critical time period;

+- Fire;

+- Collision:

+- Grounding;

+- Flood:

+- Violent act;

+- Main propulsion or steering failure;

+- Man overboard (if vessel manned);

+- Abandon MASS procedure (if vessel manned).

+- 6.14.3 Checklists/Aide Memoires may be useful in this regard onboard the MASS and at control stations.

+- 6.14.4 The roles and responsibilities of all personnel in an emergency situation should be defined and recorded.

+- 6.14.5 The safety management system should provide for measures ensuring that the Operator's organisation can respond at any time to hazards, accidents and emergency situations involving its MASS.
+This is particularly important during crewless periods of operation.

+- 6.14.6 It is essential that there is the ability to communicate with the emergency services via the MASS or RCC.

+- 6.14.7 Preparation for emergency situations requires careful consideration and planning.
 All new and existing personnel should undertake suitable and sufficient training for each of the emergency scenarios.
-A programme of drills and exercises to react for emergency actions should be incorporated into any vessel management plan. - 4.13.8 Any exercises conducted should be recorded.
+A programme of drills and exercises to react for emergency actions should be incorporated into any vessel management plan.

+- 6.14.8 Any exercises conducted should be recorded.
 This record should include the names of those who participated.

-4.14 PERSONNEL AND TRAINING
+6.15 PERSONNEL AND TRAINING